 Cognitive Behavioral Therapy

-In some circumstances, a doctor will decide that medication is more suitable to combat the phobia of women than the forms above of therapy.
+In some circumstances, a doctor will decide that medication is more suitable to combat the phobia of women than the above forms of therapy.
 More often than not, medication is used to ease the gynophobic offshoots of panic attacks and anxiety.
-However, Healthline states that medication should only be administered in the very beginning stages of treating gynophobia.
+However, the medication should only be administered in the very beginning stages of treating gynophobia.

 If the afflicted individual is prescribed medication, they will likely receive beta-blockers or sedatives.
 Ultimately, both forms of medicine are designed to tackle gynophobia.
-However, they go about the matter in somewhat contrasting manners.
+However, they go about the matter in a somewhat contrasting manner.